-Spread the black truffle butter on crusty bread, toss it with fresh pasta, or use it wherever you’d use good butter!
-The earthy, rich, savory truffle flavor will infuse your food and elevate it to a new level of deliciousness.
+Spread it on crusty bread, toss it with fresh pasta, or stir it into a pot of creamy beans (learn how to cook any dried bean here).
+Use it anywhere you’d use great butter—the earthy, savory truffle flavor will infuse your food and elevate it to a new level of deliciousness.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.